marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 .. note:: On dropout participants receive different standard messages, which can be customized in the paramters.
 For all list of all messages see also :ref:`here <040_reference_manual.html#parameters-messages>`.
 All messages refer to the terminology HIT which is a task on Amazon MTurk.

+.. note:: LIONESS experiments do their best to prevent double participation by IP address check and cookies in the browser.
+Some of these measures can still be circumvented with some effort.
+If you want to be 100% sure that participants only participate once they should be provided with a ticket or unique ID which they have to enter during the experiment.

 a) Internet Explorer
 ---------------------